amgz1997/intership_project/setup&readme.md

 _ How to implement a action with behaviorTree
 _ How to build a tree
-_ Explain the choice of the strucuture of the tree
-_ Explain each action and their implement with behaviorTree
+_ Explain action , tick , and some usage concept  their implement with behaviorTree

-State Machine
+State of Art on State Machine

 _Intro
 _ How to implement a action with behaviorTree